 There was, however this one masterpiece that caught my eye and fancy like no other.
 MAD Magazine!
 Actually, MAD Comics helped my parents catch each other’s fancy first.
-Story goes: this newly wedded couple had just moved in to their own apartment, ready to begin a new chapter in their lives, together.
+The story goes: this newly wedded couple had just moved into their own apartment, ready to begin a new chapter in their lives, together.
 Typical awkward silences pursued, as it naturally does at the very start of a marriage between 2 polar opposites.
-As they were unpacking from card board boxes in the new living room, with their backs to each other, 2 twin sepia toned stacks of magazines caught their eyes.
+As they were unpacking from card board boxes in the new living room, with their backs to each other, two matching sepia toned stacks of magazines caught their eyes.
 “OMG, you read MAD?”
 “Yeah.
 I had no idea you read MAD too!”
 And so started the brick laying to the foundation of the Garg Family!
 3 years later, I was born.
 Like a dutiful daughter I have added to the MAD shelf with my own collection.
 This family heirloom shall be passed on to my children and theirs, not only furthering the beginning of my parent’s love affair, but also chronicling the cultural & satirical landscape of the US of A.

-He also shared his favourite comedians with us.
-We never fail to crack up on Eddie Murphy’s antics as the Beverly Hills Cop, Chris Rock’s stand up or Tim Allen and John Travolta in Wild Hogs.
-I returned the favour by introducing Daddy Cool to Sandra Bernhard and her godfather Paul Mooney, my personal favourites.
+He also shared laughs over his favourite comedians with us.
+We never fail to crack up on Eddie Murphy’s antics as the Beverly Hills Cop, Chris Rock’s stand up, Mel Brook’s genius or Tim Allen and John Travolta hammed up acting in Wild Hogs.
+Whose Line Is It Anyway is the family glue during turbulent times.
+I returned the favour by introducing Daddy Cool to Sandra Bernhard and Paul Mooney.
+They are my personal discoveries and favourites.